+The NPPF paragraph 165 states that major developments should incorporate sustainable drainage systems unless there is clear evidence that this would be inappropriate.
 Sustainable Drainage Systems (SuDS) are water management practices which aim to enable surface water to be drained in a way that mimics (as closely as possible) the run-off and drainage prior to site development.
 The primary benefits of SuDS can be categorised under four distinct themes.
-These are highlighted in Figure 7-1 and are referred to as the four pillars of SuDS design.
+These are highlighted in Figure 7-1 below.